physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 Please refer to the sequence diagram in fig_sync_off.png.

-  In this mode, the client instance will always display the last set of colors transmitted to it by the GLcell element.
+  In this mode, the client instance will always display the last set of colors transmitted to it by GLcell|GLview.
 Intermediate frames may be skipped.
 The simulation in this mode will proceed faster than when 'sync' is 'on'.